schlegelp/sea-serpent/README.md

 This library tries to make interacting with SeaTables as if you were working with a local pandas DataFrame.

+Some notes:
-Fair warning: `sea-serpent` is at an early stage and the interface might still change somewhat.
+- This library is at an early stage and the interface might still change somewhat.
+- For convenience and ease of access we're using names to identify tables, columns and bases.
+Hence you should avoid duplicate names if at all possible.

 ## Install